jflamy/owlcms4/docs/Announcing.md

 ## Declarations and Weight Changes

-The announcer may act as marshall and be told of declarations and changes.
+The announcer may act as marshall and handle declarations and changes herself.
 Weight changes are entered by clicking ONCE on the the athlete's name.
 The athlete's card then pops up.
 Hitting "Enter" is the same as clicking "Update".

 Notes: